 Helpfully there are websites which allow you to download free software for viewing such files.
 These include:

 Effective April 21, 2015

 Equality & Diversity Policy

-Avoiding discrimination in any form of business should be seen as an important strand of its risk management policy.
-Viewed more positively, achieving diversity should ensure a wider pool of talent on which the set can draw and enhance the service provided to clients.
+Avoiding discrimination in any form of business should be seen as a key objective and a reflection of its core values.
+Promoting diversity should ensure a wider pool of talent on which the set can draw and enhance the service provided to clients.

-Anti-discrimination legislation is designed to promote fairness including in relation to employment, promotion and the provision of services.
-There are provisions relating to:
+Equality legislation, principally the Equality Act 2010, is designed to promote fairness including in relation to employment, promotion and the provision of services.

 - Religion or belief